Stairs: Ergonomics and building code requirements

-Ergonomically and for safety reasons, stairs must have certain measurements so that people can comfortably use them.
-Building codes typically specify certain measurements so that the stairs are not too steep or narrow.
+Ergonomically and for safety reasons, stairs must have certain dimensions so that people can comfortably use them.
+Building codes typically specify certain clearances so that the stairs are not too steep or narrow.

 Nicolas-François Blondel in the last volume of his Cours d'architecture (1675–1683) was the first known person to establish the ergonomic relationship of tread and riser dimensions.
 He specified that 2 × riser + tread = step length.

 It is estimated that a noticeable misstep occurs once in 7,398 uses and a minor accident on a flight of stairs occurs once in 63,000 uses.
 Stairs can be a hazardous obstacle for some, so some people choose to live in residences without stairs so that they are protected from injury.

 Stairs are not suitable for wheelchairs and other vehicles.
 A stairlift is a mechanical device for lifting wheelchairs up and down stairs.
 For sufficiently wide stairs, a rail is mounted to the treads of the stairs, or attached to the wall.
 A chair is attached to the rail and the person on the chair is lifted as the chair moves along the rail.